Agentic runbooks: what they are, how to write them, and who is shipping them in 2026.

 model: claude-sonnet-4-5

-The terminology is muddled.
-Here is the clean taxonomy.
-Full comparison at /traditional-vs-agentic.
+The taxonomy is muddled.
+Here is the clean version.

 | Dimension | Traditional | Automated | Agentic |